Episode 5 Shownotes: Linguistics has a branding problem

 On the way, they chat about learning a language on the internet, YouTube video essays, and the mystical (?) encounter that pushed Michelle to study linguistics.

-See our shownotes for Michelle & Ariel’s dialogue about the episode.
+See the shownotes for our dialogue about the episode.

 Episode 2 Shownotes: Why creativity and how writing a master’s thesis changed our lives